uwplse/synapse/www/popl16-aec/index.md

 Install [VirtualBox 5.0.6](https://www.virtualbox.org/wiki/Downloads) and the VirtualBox extension pack.
 Import the VirtualBox image (open VirtualBox, then File > Import Appliance).
 Boot the resulting virtual machine.
-It will log in be automatically as the `synapse` user, and open a terminal in the `~/opsyn` directory.
+It will log in automatically as the `synapse` user, and open a terminal in the `~/opsyn` directory.
 There is also a desktop shortcut to re-open this terminal.